 If you have a website or are in the process of starting a website development project you will probably of read or heard about keywords, especially when it comes to the websites SEO strategy but what are they and why are they important?

-It goes without saying that the higher up in the Google search results your website appears the more visitors it will get and the more money / interest it will generate, so it is vital you get your keywords in place and your website optimized for them want some figures? take a look at the chart below.
+It goes without saying that the higher up in the Google search results your website appears the more visitors it will get and the more money / interest it will generate, so it is vital you get your keywords in place and your website optimized for them.

 The first step in the process is to come up with a list of keywords you want your website to come up in the search results for when people enter them into Google, this list is just a starting point and in the next few steps we will add and remove keywords so don’t worry if your list looks totally different at the end of the process!
 It is important however that you try and cover all areas of your website from the start – I find it easier to take the keywords through the processes at the same time rather then having to go back and repeat the process to include newly added keywords.